lavs9/GettingandCleaningDataProject/CodeBook.md

 Overall the Data will be used in the following way :

-1.Values of Varible Activity consist of data from “Y_train.txt” and “Y_test.txt” 2.values of Varible Subject consist of data from “subject_train.txt” and subject_test.txt" 3.Values of Varibles Features consist of data from “X_train.txt” and “X_test.txt” 4.Names of Varibles Features come from “features.txt” 5.Levels of Varible Activity come from “activity_labels.txt” So we will use Activity, Subject and Features as part of descriptive variable names for data in data frame.
+1. Values of Varible Activity consist of data from “Y_train.txt” and “Y_test.txt”
+2. values of Varible Subject consist of data from “subject_train.txt” and subject_test.txt"
+3. Values of Varibles Features consist of data from “X_train.txt” and “X_test.txt”
+4. Names of Varibles Features come from “features.txt”
+5. Levels of Varible Activity come from “activity_labels.txt” So we will use Activity, Subject and Features as part of descriptive variable names for data in data frame.

 Names of Feteatures will labelled using descriptive variable names in the follwing way:

-prefix t is replaced by time
+- prefix t is replaced by time
-Acc is replaced by Accelerometer
+- Acc is replaced by Accelerometer
-Gyro is replaced by Gyroscope
+- Gyro is replaced by Gyroscope
-prefix f is replaced by frequency
+- prefix f is replaced by frequency
-Mag is replaced by Magnitude
+- Mag is replaced by Magnitude
-BodyBody is replaced by Body
+- BodyBody is replaced by Body

 ## Transformation details